yinxiangshi/SMAPI/docs/README.md

 **SMAPI** is an open-source modding API for [Stardew Valley](http://stardewvalley.net/) that lets you play the game with mods.
 It's safely installed alongside the game's executable, and doesn't change any of your game files.
-It serves six main purposes:
+It serves eight main purposes:

 1. **Load mods into the game.**
    _SMAPI loads mods when the game is starting up so they can interact with it.
 (Code mods aren't